 The NoBorders Club socializes primarily through virtual hangouts, calls, emails, texts and social media.
 A big piece of Rotaract is socials – but since we are virtual, we do our socials in a different way.
-Each week we catch-up with each other using our Facebook Group through a “weekly check-in”.
-We also do more formal socials such as watching documentaries together online, participating in book club, or gaming together on virtual platforms.
+Each week we catch-up with each other using our Slack Channel through a “weekly check-in”.
+We also do more formal socials such as watching documentaries together online, participating in exchanges, or gaming together on virtual platforms.
 We also encourage our members to reach out to local Rotary and Rotaract clubs in their area to build local relationships.
 Through these relationships, they have even more opportunities to volunteer and grow both personally and professionally.

 Forums & Facebook Groups

 Once you are a member of our club you will be invited to our private slack channel.
 We encourage individuals looking to learn more about Rotaract and to join one of the facebook groups provided below:

 We also encourage our members to join Rotary and Rotaract cultural exchanges.
 The best way to do this is by taking advantage of some of the great conferences for Rotarians and Rotaractors.
 In particular, we try and attend our local district conference as well as the Rotary International Convention.
 Thanks to generous sponsorships from our sponsor Rotary club, we have the capacity to help Rotaractors attend some of these great opportunities.